The Prayer & Healing Center

 Second, the Healing Prayer Ministry.
 Here you will receive personal prayer for physical, emotional and spiritual healing.
-We help you discover your identity in Jesus Christ and work to restore you to wholeness.
+My team and I will help you discover your identity in Jesus Christ and work to restore you to wholeness.
 We value and believe in the power of blessing.
 A team member will release a special, tailored blessing over your life.

 The Prayer and Healing Center Team is a non-profit body of believers who express the love of God toward others.
 We see the goodness, value and potential of people through the eyes of God.
 We will help you discover your identity in Jesus Christ and work to restore you to wholeness.
 We will teach you how to develop a more intimate and connected relationship with Holy Spirit.

-Roger Gales, Senior Pastor at Heritage Christian Fellowship, has given Candi his blessing to oversee the Prayer and Healing Center in San Clemente, California.
+Roger Gales, Senior Pastor at Heritage Christian Fellowship, has given me his blessing to oversee and lead the Prayer and Healing Center in San Clemente, California.

 The Prayer & Healing Center – “A Spa For Your Spirit”.

 When: The Prayer and Healing Center in San Clemente, CA. is open the 2nd Saturday of most every month at 10:00 AM.
 No appointment is necessary.
 Please arrive between 10:00 AM and 11:30 AM.

 Where: The Prayer and Healing Center in San Clemente, CA. is located at Heritage Christian Fellowship, 190 Avenida La Pata, San Clemente, CA. room 203.
 Click here to visit Heritage Christian Fellowship.